Skip to content

 What is a STEL?

 A STEL (Short-Term Exposure Limit) is a 15-minute time-weighted average concentration that must not be exceeded at any point during a workday.
-It is specifically designed to protect against acute effects — irritation, narcosis, sensory threshold effects — that can occur over short exposures even when the 8-hour TWA remains below its limit.
+It is specifically designed to protect against acute effects — irritation, narcosis, sensory threshold effects, that can occur over short exposures even when the 8-hour TWA remains below its limit.
 ACGIH sets TLV-STELs for substances with documented acute hazards at sub-TWA levels.
 In Quebec (RSST), the equivalent is the VECD (Valeur d'exposition de courte durée).
 Not all substances have a STEL; for those that do not, the ACGIH default excursion rule applies.

 Does the 3×/5× rule apply to all substances?

 No. The ACGIH excursion rule (3×/5× TLV-TWA) applies only to substances that have a TLV-TWA but no published TLV-STEL.
-If a substance has a TLV-STEL, use the STEL directly — the 3×/5× rule is not a substitute or supplement for a STEL.
-Additionally, ACGIH notes that the 3×/5× rule does not apply to substances that are primarily carcinogens, reproductive hazards, or sensitizers — for those, any excursion above the TLV-TWA may be of concern regardless of the rule.
+If a substance has a TLV-STEL, use the STEL directly, the 3×/5× rule is not a substitute or supplement for a STEL.
+Also, ACGIH notes that the 3×/5× rule does not apply to substances that are primarily carcinogens, reproductive hazards, or sensitizers — for those, any excursion above the TLV-TWA may be of concern regardless of the rule.
 Always verify whether a STEL exists for the specific substance before defaulting to the excursion rule.

 What if my peak is 14 minutes and 59 seconds?

-Technically, a 15-minute STEL is a 15-minute time-weighted average — so a peak ending at 14:59 is compliant with the duration rule.
+Technically, a 15-minute STEL is a 15-minute time-weighted average, so a peak ending at 14:59 is compliant with the duration rule.
 However, industrial hygiene sampling rarely provides sub-minute resolution, and a peak this close to the 15-minute boundary warrants scrutiny.
 If the measurement method is a direct-reading instrument, the exact cutoff matters.
 If it is a grab sample collected over a defined period, confirm the actual sampling duration.
 In practice, if your peak is repeatedly hitting 14–15 minutes, the margin is too thin for comfort — consider engineering controls or administrative limitations that keep the peak well below 15 minutes.

 How does this differ between Quebec, US-Federal (OSHA), and ACGIH?

 Quebec (RSST): The VECD is a legally binding limit in Quebec under the RSST Regulation.
 The Annex I of the RSST lists VEMP (TWA), VECD (STEL), and valeurs plafond for regulated substances.
 These are mandatory for Quebec employers.
 OSHA (US Federal): OSHA STEL values appear in specific substance standards (e.g., 1910.1001 for asbestos) but are not systematically established across all substances in Table Z-1.
 Many OSHA limits are based on ACGIH 1968 values and have not been updated.
 For substances without OSHA STELs, NIOSH RELs or ACGIH TLVs are often used as supplementary references.
 ACGIH: TLV-STELs are published annually in the TLV/BEI Booklet and are updated as evidence accumulates.
-They are guidelines — not legal requirements in themselves — but are widely adopted as the scientific basis for regulatory limits worldwide.
+They are guidelines — not legal requirements in themselves, but are widely adopted as the scientific basis for regulatory limits worldwide.

 Should the 60-minute spacing rule apply if I only have one or two peaks?